purn1mak/HadoopSummitCloudbreak/README.md

    ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/AutoscaledNodesAzure.png)

 ## 6. Creating an HDF cluster on AWS
 As of Cloudbreak 2.7, you can deploy Hortonworks Data Flow (HDF) clusters.
 Currently there are two HDF cluster types supported: Flow Management (NiFi) and <insert other type>.
-We wil. walk you through deploying an HDF 3.1 Flow Management cluster using Cloudbreak 2.7.
+We will walk you through deploying an HDF 3.1 Flow Management cluster using Cloudbreak 2.7.

 In the left manu, click on `Clusters`.
 Cloudbreak will display configured clusters.
 Click the `CREATE CLUSTER` button.
 Cloudbreak will display the Create Cluster wizard